Locally (co)Cartesian fibrations as realisation fibrations and the classifying space of cospans: An application: the cospan category

 \begin{rem} Note that the composition of two reduced cospans is not always reduced:

-(Recall that the order of composition in the cospan category is counterintuitive.)
-This shows that it is essential to define the compositon in $\rCsp$ as $r(W \cup_B V)$, since the pushout $W \cup_B V$ might not be reduced.
+(Recall that the order of composition in the cospan category is counter-intuitive.)
+This shows that it is essential to define the composition in $\rCsp$ as $r(W \cup_B V)$, since the pushout $W \cup_B V$ might not be reduced.
 It also shows that $\rCsp$ is not a subcategory of $\hCsp$, but rather a quotient category:

 The reduction functor is a bijection on objects and surjective on morphisms.
 We can hence define $\rCsp$ as the quotient of $\Csp$ by the relation that identifies two cospans if their reduced parts are isomorphic. \end{rem}